What is asthma?

 What causes asthma?

 The airways in a person with asthma are very sensitive and react to many things, or "triggers."
+Asthma “triggers” are those things that make the airways tighten and become inflamed.
 Contact with these triggers causes asthma symptoms.
+Sometimes a trigger brings on a reaction right away, but other times it may take several hours or days before symptoms begin.
 One of the most important parts of asthma control is to identify your triggers and then avoid them when possible.
 The only trigger you do not want to avoid is exercise.
 Pre-treatment with medicines before exercise can allow you to stay active yet avoid asthma symptoms.

 - Tobacco smoke

-- Irritants (strong odors from cleaning products, perfume, wood smoke, air pollution)
+- Irritants (strong odors from perfumes, cleaning agents, wood smoke, air pollution, etc.)

-- Strong emotions such as crying or laughing hard
+- Strong emotions such as anxiety, or episodes of crying, yelling, or laughing hard

 - Coughing, especially at night